B.A., University of Florida, 2008

 A Never-Ending Civil War: The Life and Literature of Major John Newman Edwards (under advance contract with Bison Books).

-Martial Culture, Silver Screen: War Movies and the Construction of American Identity, co-edited with Matthew E. Stanley (volume under contract with LSU Press).
+Martial Culture, Silver Screen: War Movies and the Construction of American Identity, co-edited with Matthew E. Stanley (Baton Rouge: Louisiana State University Press, November 2020).

 Writing History with Lightning: Cinematic Representations of Nineteenth-Century America, co-edited with John Inscoe (Baton Rouge: Louisiana State University Press, February 2019).

 The Ghosts of Guerrilla Memory: How Civil War Bushwhackers Became Gunslingers in the American West (Athens: University of Georgia Press, 2016).

 The Civil War Guerrilla: Unfolding the Black Flag in History, Memory, and Myth, co-edited with Joseph M. Beilein, Jr. (Lexington: University Press of Kentucky, 2015).